sazr/crowdsource-housing-reform/proposal_11.md

-## Minimum and target number of rentals per region by federal and/or state governments.
+## Regulate rent: tie rents to 25% of median wage

 Example; *TODO*